albar965/littlenavmap-manual/en/FLIGHTPLANFMT.md

 The flight plan is embedded as a route and the flown aircraft trail as a track including simulator time and altitude.

 The route has departure and destination elevation and cruise altitude set for all waypoints.
 Waypoints of all procedures are included in the exported file.
 Note that the waypoints will not allow to reproduce all parts of a procedure like holds or procedure turns.

+### HTML {#flight-plan-formats-html}

+This is not a flight plan format.
+This function saves the current flight plan as a single HTML webpage with all images embedded.
+You can open this page in any web browser.

 ## Notes about the Garmin Formats GFP and FPL {#garmin-notes}